 Alan’s approach is to work side-by-side with clients to develop employment strategies that build the growth and health of their companies and head off future risks and challenges.
 He brings an entrepreneurial mindset to his work that makes him well-suited to serve companies ranging from start-ups to multi-million-dollar firms.
 Prior to joining KJK, he served as general counsel of the Cleveland-based women’s fashion company Bobbie Brooks, Incorporated, bringing the experience of in-house leadership to best serve clients today.

-As a corporate lawyer, Alan’s work includes representing clients in mergers and acquisitions, including negotiating the terms, assisting with due diligence and drafting letters of intent and the related transactional documents.
-He also provides counsel in connection with distribution and supply agreements, the development of standard terms and conditions, and in avoiding and resolving business-related disputes.
+As a corporate lawyer, Alan’s work includes representing clients in mergers and acquisitions, including negotiating terms, assisting with due diligence, and drafting letters of intent and related transactional documents.
+He also provides counsel in connection with distribution and supply agreements, the development of standard terms and conditions, and avoiding and resolving business-related disputes.

 Alan is a devoted supporter of Cleveland’s arts community, especially the Cleveland Play House, where he is a life member and past chairman of the board of directors.
 He is also a community activist, holding local and national leadership roles with the Anti-Defamation League.

 “Employment law is an area where good law and good business are the same thing.” – Alan M. Rauss

 “This firm thinks in a very entrepreneurial way and understands how business owners think.” – Alan M. Rauss